Package Deal – Vacation Rental and Photography Tour/Workshop

 Unfortunately, we can not guarantee that you will see and/or get to photograph particular animals.
 Nature is nature and somedays are filled with great sightings while others can be slow and we have to work real hard.

 The full amount of the tour amount is due at the time of registering and can not be refunded, so be sure and do all of your research before booking your tour.
 We do try to rebook fully paid workshops if taken within six months.
 We recommend that you purchase trip insurance, in case the unexpected happens.

 Roads on the Northern Range are well-maintained in the winter and normally do not pose a problem unless we get a new storm during the night with high winds.

 You will be responsible for transportation to Gardiner, MT, where your workshop will begin.
 Your full home rental is included in your package – and for your accommodations.
 I can make recommendations for food, or you can check the “Gardiner” tab.

-I have been located in Gardiner, Montana, and touring the park for photography, videography and wildlife watching on a near daily basis for the past seven winters, so please do not hesitate to ask questions.
+I have been located in Gardiner, Montana, and touring the park for photography, videography and wildlife watching on a near daily basis for the past ten winters, so please do not hesitate to ask questions.
 There is one grocery store in town, only a few restaurants open and not all motels are open, during the winter.
-Your entertainment at night will be limited to a couple of local bars, dining out, or getting warm in your room.
+Your entertainment at night will be limited to a couple of local bars, dining out, or getting warm in the cozy cottage.
 Gardiner is a small town so you can walk almost everywhere but make sure you give the local deer and elk the right-of-way.